valhuber/ApiLogicServer/api_logic_server_cli/project_prototype/readme.md

-# Readme - API Logic Projects
+# Readme - API Logic Project

-This project was created by the API Logic Server with the `ApiLogicServer create` command.
+This API Logic Project was created by the API Logic Server with the `ApiLogicServer create` command.

 Edit / extend this readme as desired.

 &nbsp;&nbsp;